 Lawyer, Partner - Quebec City

 His practice is focused on labour relations, employment law and administrative law.
-He advises an extensive clientele in those areas, comprised primarily of employers in sectors such as manufacturing, energy and the agro-food industry, whom he also represents before courts and labour and administrative tribunals, on matters such as disciplinary and administrative measures, dismissals, psychological harassment, occupational injuries and grievances arising from the interpretation of collective agreements.
+He advises an extensive clientele in those areas, comprised primarily of employers in sectors such as public and parapublic services, manufacturing and energy, whom he also represents before courts and labour and administrative tribunals, on matters such as disciplinary and administrative measures, dismissals, psychological harassment, occupational injuries and grievances arising from the interpretation of collective agreements.

 Pierre-Olivier acts as counsel and spokesperson during collective-agreement negotiations.
 He is also proficient in drafting employment agreements, particularly non-compete, non-solicitation and confidentiality clauses, and acts in matters involving unfair competition, illegal solicitation and misuse of confidential information.